Frequently Asked Questions

 Does Langley offer student lunches?

 Yes.
-All students have the option of ordering daily catered lunches from Smart Lunches.
+All students have the option of ordering daily catered lunches.
 Students in junior kindergarten through grade 2, as well as preschoolers participating in The Leopard Spot program, may order a boxed lunch which they eat in their classrooms.
 Students in grades 3-8 eat in Langley’s Café and may sign up for a buffet-style lunch.
 All students also have the option of ordering pizza each Tuesday.

 Do students wear uniforms?